Predictia/AQUA/docs/sphinx/source/stateoftheart_diagnostics/index.rst

 Each diagnostic has its own configuration file, with a block devoted to the individual diagnostic settings.
 However, general settings common to all the diagnostics have a common structure here described.
 Please refer to the individual diagnostic documentation for the specific settings.
+See :ref:`configuration-file-guidelines` for an example of diagnostic specific block.

 * ``datasets``: a list of models to analyse (defined by the catalog, model, exp, source arguments).
   If the diagnostic can handle multiple datasets, all the models in the list will be processed, otherwise only the first one will be used.
+  For simplicity the default in the repository should refer to only one model.

 .. code-block:: yaml